Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

 \section{Numerical Results}

 In this section, we report some numerical results in order to illustrate the performance of the RIS-assisted Cell-Free Massive MIMO system introduced in the previous sections.
-We consider a geographic area of size $1$~km$^2$, where the locations of the APs and users are given in terms of $(x,y)$ coordinates.
-The four vertices of the considered region are $[-0.5, -0.5]$ km, $[-0.5, 0.5]$ km, $[0.5, 0.5]$ km, $[0.5, -0.5]$ km.
-To minimize the border effects, the considered region is wrapped around at the edges.
-To simulate a harsh communication environment, the $M$ APs are uniformly distributed in the sub-region $x,y \in [-0.5, -0.25]$~km, while the $K$ users are uniformly distributed in the sub-region $x,y \in [0.25, 0.25]$~km.
+We consider a geographic area of size $1.5 \times 1.5$~km$^2$, where the locations of the APs and users are given in terms of $(x,y)$ coordinates.
+The four vertices of the considered region are $[-0.75, -0.75]$ km, $[-0.75, 0.75]$ km, $[0.75, 0.75]$ km, $[0.75, -0.75]$ km.
+To simulate a harsh communication environment, the $M$ APs are uniformly distributed in the sub-region $x,y \in [-0.75, -0.5]$~km, while the $K$ users are uniformly distributed in the sub-region $x,y \in [0.375, 0.75]$~km.
 The RIS is located at the origin, i.e., $(x,y) = (0,0)$.
 The carrier frequency is $1.9$~GHz and the system bandwidth is $20$~MHz.
-Each coherence interval comprises $\tau_c = 200$ symbols, which may correspond to a coherence bandwidth $B_c = 200$~KHz and a coherence time $T_c = 1$~ms. We assume $\tau_p =5$ orthonormal pilot sequences that are shared by all the users.
-The large-scale fading coefficients in dB are generated according to the three-slope propagation model in \cite{ngo2017cell}, where the path loss exponent depends on the distance between the transmitter and the receiver.
+Each coherence interval comprises $\tau_c = 200$ symbols, which may correspond to a coherence bandwidth equal to $B_c = 200$~KHz and a coherence time equal to $T_c = 1$~ms, except in Fig.~\ref{FigDifferentBounds}$(b)$ where $\tau_c = 5000$ symbols.
+We assume $\tau_p =5$ orthonormal pilot sequences that are shared by all the users.
+The large-scale fading coefficients in dB are generated according to the three-slope propagation model in \cite[(51)--(53)]{ngo2017cell}, where the path loss exponent depends on the distance between the transmitter and the receiver.
 The shadow fading has a log-normal distribution with standard deviation equal to $8$~dB.
 The distance thresholds for the three slopes are $10$~m and $50$~m.
 The height of the APs, RIS, and users is $15$~m, $30$~m, and $1.65$~m, respectively.
 The direct links, $g_{mk}, \forall m,k$, are assumed to be unblocked with a given probability.
-More specifically, the large-scale fading coefficient $\beta_{mk}$ is formulated as follows

-where $\bar{\beta}_{mk}$ accounts for the path loss due to the transmission distance and the shadow fading according to the three-slope propagation model in \cite{ngo2017cell}.
+More specifically, the large-scale fading coefficient $\beta_{mk}$ is formulated as follows {\value{equation}} where $\bar{\beta}_{mk}$ accounts for the path loss due to the transmission distance and the shadow fading according to the three-slope propagation model in \cite{ngo2017cell}.
 The binary variables $a_{mk}$ accounts for the probability that the direct links are unblocked, and it is defined as